JulianaBasilio/100-days-of-code/README.md

-# 100-days-of-code
+# challenge_2_forms
-Repository for 100 Days of Code Course
+Second challenge of the 100 Days of Code course by Maximilian Schwarzmuller.
+Create a form using HTML elements and CSS and validate using only HTML attributes.